Updated: May 16

 It was clear that the system needed to be updated yet simplified and retain the functionality required to serve their purposes while keeping costs low.

-CTC began the project by assessing and documenting their current telecommunications environment, including all necessary wire tracing and phone number discovery.
+CTS began the project by assessing and documenting their current telecommunications environment, including all necessary wire tracing and phone number discovery.
 They met with management and staff to understand their pain-points with daily tasks, discussed different options with the Board of Directors, and proposed a solution that exceeded their initial request.
-CTC managed the transition of phone numbers, physical phone replacement, and installation.
+CTS managed the transition of phone numbers, physical phone replacement, and installation.
 We worked closely with management to ensure they were in alignment with the new agreements from phone service, elevator maintenance, and life safety monitoring providers.
 Our client was especially appreciative that they experienced no downtime, and the transition to an upgraded system was smooth.

-The CTC Solution
+The CTS Solution

 Our client required a robust solution that allowed for greater functionality, reduced cost, and greater reliability - especially for life safety and elevator emergency phone service.